Bearer/bearer/docs/guides/ci-setup.md

   test:
     jobs:
       - bearer:
+          filters:
+            branches:
+              # No need to run a check on default branch
+              ignore: main
           context:
             - bearer
             # make sure to set GITHUB_TOKEN in your context

 ```

 The `GITHUB_TOKEN` in this case just requires read and write access to pull requests for the repository.